Shinjuku Golden Gai: Streetscape

 Golden Gai is a few minutes' walk from the East Exit of Shinjuku Station, between the Shinjuku City Office and the Hanazono Shrine.
 Its architectural importance is that it provides a view into the relatively recent past of Tokyo, when large parts of the city resembled present-day Golden Gai, particularly in terms of the extremely narrow lanes and the tiny two-story buildings.

 Nowadays, most of the surrounding area has been redeveloped: The street plans have been changed to create much wider roads and larger building plots, and most of the buildings themselves are now much larger high- or medium- rise developments.
-This has left Golden Gai as one of a decreasing number of examples of the nature of Tokyo before Japan’s “economic miracle”, that took place in the latter half of the 20th century.
+This has left Golden Gai as one of a decreasing number of examples of the nature of Tokyo before Japan's "economic miracle" that took place in the latter half of the 20th century.

 Typically, the buildings are just a few feet wide and are built so close to the ones next door that they nearly touch.
 Most are two-story, having a small bar at street level and either another bar or a tiny flat upstairs, reached by a steep set of stairs.
-None of the bars are very large; some are so small that they can fit only five or so customers at one time.
+None of the bars are very large.
+Some are so small that they can fit only five or so customers at one time.
 The buildings are generally ramshackle, and the alleys are dimly lit, giving the area a very scruffy and run-down appearance.
-However, Golden Gai is not a cheap place to drink, and the clientele that it attracts is generally well off.
+However, Golden Gai is not a cheap place to drink, and the clientele that it attracts are generally well off.

 Shinjuku Golden Street Theatre is a tiny theater in one corner of Golden Gai that puts on mainly comedy shows.